Is the State Liable for Defective Road Maintenance?

 Do You Need Help From a Waterford Personal Injury Lawyer?

 Even if you are in a car accident where the state is not a party, it is always a good idea to get a copy of the written police accident report.
 This may provide valuable evidence in a subsequent personal injury case.
 You should also a qualified Waterford-New London car accident attorney who can advise you on your next steps.
-Contact Polito & Associates, LLC to schedule a consultation today.
+Contact Polito & Harrington, LLC to schedule a consultation today.